terraform-google-modules/terraform-google-sap/modules/netweaver/README.md

 The resources/services/activations/deletions that this module will create/trigger are:

 - Create a Compute Instance that will host Netweaver
-- Create a Static IP Adresse for the Compute Instance
+- Create a Static IP Addresses for the Compute Instance
 - Create a 2 Persitent Disks to host Netweaver's File systems

 You can go in the [examples](../../examples) folder complete working example.
 However, here's an example of how to use the module in a main.tf file.